 Skip to main content

-A Mediterranean diet is a heart-healthy eating plan based on traditional foods of the countries bordering the Mediterranean Sea.
-Following this diet can reduce your risk of heart disease and support healthy aging.
-It is no surprise why so many people are skipping the American diet in favor of Mediterranean!
+The Mediterranean diet is a heart-healthy eating plan based on traditional foods of the countries bordering the Mediterranean Sea.
+Following this diet can help reduce your risk of heart disease and support healthy aging.
+It's no surprise so many people are changing their eating habits to include these delicious foods.

 How It Works